marcelogft/fromsources-web/docs/blog/kafka-docs.md

 Dynamic topic configurations are maintained in Zookeeper.

 **Partitions** are also the way that Kafka provides redundancy and scalability.
 Each partition can be hosted on a different server, which means that a single topic can be scaled horizontally across multiple servers to provide performance far beyond the ability of a single server.

+* **num.partitions** how many partitions a new topic is created with, primarily when automatic topic creation is enabled - DEFAULT 1 -
+**The number of partitions for a topic can only be increased, never decreased**

+log-retention settings operate on log segments

+* **log.retention.ms** The most common configuration for how long Kafka will retain messages is by time. log.retention.hours parameter, DEFAULT - 168 hours, or one week. log.retention.minutes log.retention.ms the smaller unit size will take precedence if more than one is specified.

+* **log.retention.bytes** - applied per-partition - log.retention.bytes & log.retention.ms messages may be removed when either criteria is met

+* **log.segment.bytes** - DEFAULT 1 GB

+* **log.segment.ms** - The amount of time after which a log segment should be closed. --- NOT DEFAULT ---

+* **message.max.bytes** - DEFAULT 1MB - (or 1000000) - impact I/O throughput
+Coordinated with the consumer configuration **fetch.message.max.bytes** configuration on consumer amd the **replica.fetch.max.bytes**

 # Producers